tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 > ["A digital product is never finished"](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)

-### Figure out a spacing palette
+### 3 ways to use a Utopia spacing palette in Figma

-/mb first instructions, then resources? mb give steps after all? mb structure this more: there are 3 ways i see to work with spacing...
-/ I think a step or two should be good

-Ahh, space.
-That empty thing.
-Where we go to scream and nobody can hear us.
-Where nuts and bolts go to party.
-All the little nooks and crannies.
-The dusty corners of our hearts and minds and behind that one door.
-The cracks where the light shines in. etc. etc.
+Aside:

-There are no steps here, since I didn't mess around too much with this.
+There are no instructions here, since I didn't mess around too much with this.
 I went with the default spacing palette and added some custom space pairs, that's it.
 For this website, it worked alright.
 A decent balance between constraint and freedom.

-Instead of instructions, here's **3 ways to use a Utopia spacing palette in Figma:**

 With all of these, consider using auto-layout whenever You can.
 For me, this helped keep things simple: everything is in the gaps and paddings.
 No pesky margins whatsoever.
 And it's straightforward to implement with grid and flexbox.

 A. Just do it by hand

 You might be asking yourself _"do I really need to remember the spacing values and type them by hand at every single decision?"_.
-It might be easier than You think. /You can always peek at Your master-board.

 This is how me and my two brain cells did it.
 It wasn't too bad.
-A lot of peeking at the master-board, but that's a small price to pay to be _fluid_.
+A lot of peeking at the master-board, but that's a small price to pay to be _fluid_, man.

 B. Use variables